 How to contact customer support

-GoHenry takes care to spell out exactly how it protects personal information using secure servers and encryption for payments.
-While it doesn’t sell your information, GoHenry shares necessary details with business partners or service providers like analytics sites to offer and improve its features.
+Acorns Early (previously GoHenry) takes care to spell out exactly how it protects personal information using encryption credit card numbers and sensitive personal information.
+While it doesn’t sell your information, Acorns Early shares necessary details with business partners or service providers like analytics and support sites to offer and improve its features.

 Kids’ funds are insured by the US Federal Deposit Insurance Corporation (FDIC) up to $250,000 USD through Community Federal Savings Bank.

 Children can withdraw cash from any ATM with no fee for domestic or international ATMs.
-However, they may pay a fee charged by the ATM provider, and kids can’t make a balance inquiry via an ATM.
+However, they may pay a fee charged by the ATM provider, and parents have the option of turning off ATM usage for their child’s card.

-The GoHenry card can be used anywhere in the world that Mastercard is accepted.
+The Acorns Early card can be used anywhere in the world that Mastercard is accepted.
 But, as with most cards, the following countries are blocked from transactions:

 Belarus